baisula2008/bishop_puzzle_game01/README.md

 +---+---+---+---+
 |   |   |   |   |
 +---+---+---+---+

-... (and so on until the goal state is achieved).
+(Repeat steps until the goal state is achieved.)

+Applications
+Chess Simulations: For educational and game-related purposes.
+Algorithm Demonstrations: BFS application in problem-solving.
+Path Optimization: Strategy development in constrained setups.